 (for shorter guest speakers)

-Welcome & Check In with Mentee’s on how their month was and how did they do with their self-investment (stretch).
+Welcome & Check In with Mentees on how their month was and how did they do with their self-investment (stretch).

 Introduce Guest Speaker (Speaker presents for 30 min)

-Facilitate Q&A between the Mentee’s and the Guest Speaker
+Facilitate Q&A between the Mentees and the Guest Speaker

 Shortened discussion on your monthly main topic (yours or theirs)

-Procurement Pickle of the Month.
-Choose a scenario that describes an ethical, technical, judgement based, people management, supplier/client relations etc… and ask what they would do and facilitate the discussion.
+Procurement/MM Pickle of the Month.
+Choose a scenario that describes an ethical, technical, judgement based, people management, supplier/client relations situation etc… and ask what they would do and facilitate the discussion.
 Let them know what you would do or have done and why.

 Closing remarks and ask how they will invest in themselves (stretch) by next month.